makma/fingerprintjs.com/content/blog/life-after-android_id-android-identification-via-device-fingerprinting.md

 * [Email us](mailto:sales@fingerprintjs.com) your questions
 * Sign up to our [newsletter](https://mailchi.mp/708d84efc0c1/updates-signup) for updates on our fingerprinting libraries
 * Is your company interested in further device fingerprint accuracy and stability?
 We would love to hear from you - reach out to [sales@fingerprintjs.com](mailto:sales@fingerprintjs.com)
 * Need browser fingerprinting as well?
-Check out our open source library, or create a free account to use our [Browser Fingerprinting API](/) FingerprintJS Pro for 99.5% fingerprinting accuracy
+Check out our open source library, or create a free account to use our [Browser Fingerprinting API](/) Fingerprint Pro for 99.5% fingerprinting accuracy